amberxzhao/HaborWaterQuality/README.md

 # Multiple Linear Regression Analysis
-## HaborWaterQuality

-This project uses Harbor Water data to find and study the possible factors, which may influence dissolved oxygen in the bottom of Harbor Water. <br />
+## HaborWaterQuality:<br /> To find and study the possible factors that influence dissolved oxygen in the bottom of Harbor Water and to build multiple linear regression model for the research. <br />

 •	Understood the analysis objective and identified the critical problem <br />
 •	Collected initial data from creditable data source and explored data properties <br />